 Ha!
 As soon as the show realized that it had in the character a villain for the ages, Mitchell’s deal was extended… and extended… and extended until the late 2000s.
 Just look at how wonderfully wickedly the MVP plays the 1989 scene in which Palmer finds lifelong enemy Adam Chandler worse for wear after a stroke in the clip below.

 It wasn’t just the audience that loved to hate (and ultimately just plain loved) Mitchell as Nina’s Machiavellian Daddy Dearest, either.
 His co-stars adored him as well.
 “I wanna be him when I grow up,” said the late, great David Canary (Adam/Stuart) in a Television Academy interview (which you can watch in full below).
 “I have great admiration for him… He’s a gentlemen.
 He’s a fine actor.”

 And to this day, he is sorely missed.
 It would be lovely to anticipate Mitchell stalking about Cortlandt Manor in ABC’s in-the-works All My Children reboot, Pine Valley.
 But sadly, on January 22, 2010, chronic obstructive pulmonary disease complicated by pneumonia took the 89-year-old from us as well as his partner of nearly 40 years, Oscar-winning costume designer Albert Wolsky (All That Jazz).

-While you’re here, and now maybe needing a little perking up after reading this, perhaps you’d like to look to the future by contemplating the below photo gallery of All My Children characters that we can still look forward to (possibly, maybe) turning up in Pine Valley.
+While you’re here, and now maybe needing a little perking up after reading this, perhaps you’d like to look back at All My Children’s incredible run on ABC, from Cliff and Nina to Zach and Kendall.